-SOMAC Heartburn Relief is used for lasting symptomatic relief of frequent heartburn and stomach acid complaints due to gastro-oseophageal reflux.
+Somac Heartburn Relief is used for lasting symptomatic relief of frequent heartburn and stomach acid complaints due to gastro-oesophageal reflux disease (GORD).

 Reflux can cause a burning sensation in the chest rising up to the throat, also known as heartburn.

 Frequent heartburn is when you have heartburn for two or more days a week.
-Heartburn that occurs frequently is a typical symptom of gastro-oseophageal reflux disease (GORD).
+Heartburn that occurs frequently is a typical symptom of GORD.

-Do not take SOMAC Heartburn Relief if you have an allergy to:
+Do not take Somac Heartburn Relief if you: